oci-hpc/oci-openfoam-workshop/Documentation/Command Line.md

 Step 8: Connect to the Stack

-1. Once the deployment has completed, you will see the bastion/head node IP that you can connect to
+1. Once the deployment has completed, you will see the bastion/head node public IP address that you will use to connect in future steps from the output:

 	$ Successfully deployed IntelWorkshop-ocihpc-test-7355